 9. Ninth-Highest Mountain in the World

-The Naked Mountain Nanga Parbat (8126 m) flaunts itself in the Diamer district of the Gilgit-Baltistan region.
-Nanga Parbat, most welcoming from the northern ridge, allowed Austrian climber Hermann Buhl to be the first ascent to its summit.
+The Naked Mountain, Nanga Parbat (8126 m), flaunts itself in the Diamer district of the Gilgit-Baltistan region.
+Nanga Parbat, most welcoming from the northern ridge, allowed Austrian climber Hermann Buhl to make the first ascent to its summit.
 Seven Years in Tibet is one of the most remarkable Himalayan novels based around the immaculate vibes of Nanga Parbat.

 10. Tenth-Highest Mountain in the World

-Annapurna I (8091 m), the Annapurna massif leader, ranks as the tenth highest peak in the world.
+Annapurna I (8091 m), the Annapurna massif leader, ranks as the tenth-highest peak in the world.
 The peak in the Gandaki region of Nepal, infamous for steep trails, keeps inexperienced climbers away.
 Featured at the Annapurna Conservation Area center, the peak remains accessible, with plentiful tea houses along the way.
 Trekkers require a special permit and mostly travel during the expedition.
-Annapurna Base Camp Trek, Ghorepani Poon Hill Trek, and ABC Trek via Poon Hill are the most popular treks in the region.
+The Annapurna Base Camp Trek, the Ghorepani Poon Hill Trek, and the ABC Trek via Poon Hill are the most popular treks in the region.

 Conclusion